 Chromatography Is a Method of Separating Substances

-Often multiple substances are mixed together in a solution.
-It would be nice if only a single compound was present, but often this is not the case.
+It is common for multiple substances to be mixed together in a solution.
+It would be nice if only a single compound were present, but this is often not the case.

 In a situation where several compounds are present, scientific experiments will not provide correct data.
 So we have to separate the substances.
 Chromatography is a technique for separating multiple substances in a scientific experiment.